AndrewSRea/My_Learning_Port/Bootstrap/README.md

 ### Example

 Bootstrap's grid system uses a series of containers, rows, and columns to layout and align content.
-It's built with flexbox and is fullt responsive.
+It's built with flexbox and is fully responsive.
 Below is an example and an in-depth explanation for how the grid system comes together.
+(All of the code examples below can be found in my accompanying [`grid-examples.html` file](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/grid-examples.html).)
 ```
 <div class="container">
     <div class="row">